 A list of IDs that uniquely identify the device.
 For example a serial number.

 A list of connections of the device to the outside world as a list of tuples

 [connection_type, connection_identifier].
 For example the MAC address of a network interface:

 The model of the device.

 The firmware version of the device.

 some-topic are different topics.

-In this section you find some real life examples of how to use this sensor.
+In this section, you will find some real-life examples of how to use this sensor.

 The example below shows a full configuration for a switch.

 # Example configuration.yaml entry switch: - platform: mqtt name: "Bedroom Switch" state_topic: "home/bedroom/switch1" command_topic: "home/bedroom/switch1/set" availability_topic: "home/bedroom/switch1/available" payload_on: "ON" payload_off: "OFF" state_on: "ON" state_off: "OFF" optimistic: false qos: 0 retain: true